Financial Difficulty, Late Payments and Foreclosure Prevention

 Annual Occupancy Certification

 All Fairfax County Homeownership programs require homeowners to annually certify that they continue to occupy their home as their primary residence.
 The Annual Occupancy Certification form is mailed to the homeowner property by both first class and certified mail.
 Owners are only required to return one of the forms.
 The form must be signed by all owners and all signatures must be notarized.
-Owners that misplace or do not receive their annual certification form, may call the Homeownership Resource Center to have a new form mailed to their home.
-The form is not available for pick up at Homeownership Resource Center.
+Owners that misplace or do not receive their annual certification form, may call 703-246-5087 to have a new form mailed to their home.
+The form is not available for pick up.

 Loans, Refinancing and Subordination

 All Fairfax County Homeownership programs require homeowners to receive approval prior to refinancing.
 Staff must ensure that owners, lenders, appraisers and settlement companies are aware of the refinance restrictions and that the refinance is processed in accord with the restrictive covenants and/or deed of trust on the property.
-Since restrictions vary by program, homeowners must call the Homeownership Resource Center to have restrictions and related documents emailed or mailed to their home.
+Since restrictions vary by program, homeowners must notify the county by calling 703-246-5087 to have restrictions and related documents emailed or mailed to their home.
 Lenders and appraisers should read the additional Information for Appraisers which explains the control value and appraisal of FTHB properties.